Shifting Views of Christians

 Since it is not “one man / one woman” only, same-sex marriage fits within the Biblical concept of marriage.

-And there are plenty of Christian groups and leaders that believe it is acceptable, including the Episcopal Church, Evangelical Lutheran Church, Presbyterian Church (U.S.A.), Society of Friends (Quaker), and the United Church of Christ (UCC).
+There are plenty of Christian groups and leaders that believe it is acceptable, including the Episcopal Church, Evangelical Lutheran Church, Presbyterian Church (U.S.A.), Society of Friends (Quaker), and the United Church of Christ (UCC).

 Non-Affirming: One Man / One Woman was God’s Original Plan; We Should Follow Only It.